Specifying Properties of Programs

 If we can express our programs as equations, then we can use equational reasoning and induction to prove things about programs.
 We saw an example of this with arithmetic and induction, where addition and multiplication are defined by two equations each.
 Programming languages like Haskell are entirely based around making definitions by equations.
 You will start to learn Haskell CS260 next semester.

 We mentioned in passing that it is also possible to view proofs as processes or programs transforming evidence.
 The CS410 Advanced Functional Programming course in 4th year develops this idea much further.
-The video Propositions as Types (see also the paper) describes the idea in an accessible way.

 In this page and the next, we'll look at another way of talking about programs using Predicate Logic, where we use the logic to state properties of programs' behaviour directly, and the different statements we can make about programs' behaviour even in the simple case of non-interactive programs that consume one input and produce one output.